troychaplin/troychaplin/README.md

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/troychaplin/)
 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:troy.chaplin@gmail.com)

-I'm a frontend developer who loves designing and developing React components and am passionate about web accessibility.
-I have also been a WordPress enthusiast for nearly 20 years and love creating custom Gutenberg blocks that provide the best user experience as possible.
+I'm a senior frontend developer who loves designing, developing and building React component libraries and I am passionate about web accessibility.
+I have also been a WordPress enthusiast for nearly 20 years and love turning React components into feature rich custom Gutenberg blocks that seamlessly integrate into the core Gutenberg editing experience.

 Some notes about me:

-- 🔭 I’m currently working on an accessibility plugin for Gutenberg
+- 🔭 I’m currently working on an accessibility plugin for Gutenberg blocks
-- 🌱 I’m currently learning NextJS, Laravel and WordPress block themes
+- 🌱 I’m currently learning NextJS, Laravel and getting up to speed on WordPress block themes
-- 👯 I’m looking to collaborate on anything relating to WordPress
+- 👯 I’m looking to collaborate on anything relating to WordPress or Gutenberg
 - 💬 Ask me about building custom Gutenberg blocks and block accessibility
-- ⚡ Fun fact: This one time.
-At band camp...
+- ⚡ Fun fact: This one time, at band camp.

 ## Languages